haraka/Haraka/docs/plugins/redis.md

 ## Custom Usage

-This variation lets your plugin establish it's own Redis connection, optionally with a redis db ID.
+This variation lets your plugin establish its own Redis connection, optionally with a redis db ID.

     exports.register = function () {